Galaxy and Mass Assembly (GAMA): Mid-infrared properties as tracers of galaxy environment

-\abstract {} {We investigate how different mid-infrared (mid-IR) properties of galaxies trace the environment in which the galaxies are located.
+\abstract {} {We investigate how different mid-infrared (mid-IR) properties of galaxies are correlated with the environment in which the galaxies are located.
 For this purpose, we first study the dependence of galaxy clustering on the absolute magnitude at 3.4 $\mu\mathrm{m}$ and redshift.
-Then, we look into the correlation between various mid-IR properties and the environment.
-We also explore how various infrared galaxy luminosity selections influence the galaxy clustering measurements. } {We use a set of W1 (3.4 $\mu\mathrm{m}$) absolute magnitude ($M_\text{W1}$) selected samples from the Galaxy and Mass Assembly (GAMA) survey matched with mid-IR properties from the \textit{Wide-field Infrared Survey Explorer} (\textit{WISE}) in the redshift range $0.07 \leq z < 0.43$.
-We compute the galaxy two-point correlation function (2pCF) and compare the clustering lengths between subsamples binned in $M_\text{W1}$ and in redshift.
-We also measure the marked correlation functions (MCFs) using the luminosities in the \textit{WISE} W1 to W4 (3.4 to 22 $\mu\mathrm{m}$) bands.
-We also measure MCFs with different estimates of stellar mass and star formation rate used as marks and compare the results.
-Finally, we check how different selections applied to the sample affect the clustering measurements. } {We show strong clustering dependence on the W1 absolute magnitude: galaxies brighter in the W1 band are more strongly clustered than their fainter counterparts.
+Then, we look into the environmental dependence of mid-IR luminosities and the galaxy properties derived from these luminosities.
+We also explore how various IR galaxy luminosity selections influence the galaxy clustering measurements. } {We used a set of W1 (3.4 $\mu\mathrm{m}$) absolute magnitude ($M_\text{W1}$) selected samples from the Galaxy and Mass Assembly (GAMA) survey matched with mid-IR properties from the Wide-field Infrared Survey Explorer (WISE) in the redshift range $0.07 \leq z < 0.43$.
+We computed the galaxy two-point correlation function (2pCF) and compared the clustering lengths between subsamples binned in $M_\text{W1}$ and in redshift.
+We also measured the marked correlation function (MCF), in which the galaxies are weighted by marks when measuring clustering statistics, using the luminosities in the WISE W1 to W4 (3.4 to 22 $\mu\mathrm{m}$) bands as marks.
+Additionally, we compared the measurements of MCFs with different estimates of stellar mass and star formation rate (SFR) used as marks.
+Finally, we checked how different selections applied to the sample affect the clustering measurements. } {We show strong clustering dependence on the W1 absolute magnitude: galaxies brighter in the W1 band are more strongly clustered than their fainter counterparts.
 We also observe a lack of significant redshift dependence of clustering in the redshift range $0.07 \leq z < 0.43$.
-We show that W1 and W2 bands closely follow the stellar mass and W3 and W4 bands closely follow the star formation rate in tracing the galaxy clustering.
-We demonstrate the agreement between different estimates of the stellar mass and the star formation rate in tracing the environment. } {}
+We show that although the W1 and W2 bands are direct indicators of stellar mass, a galaxy sample selected based on W1 or W2 bands does not perfectly show the clustering behaviour of a stellar mass-selected sample.
+The proxy relation between W3 and W4 bands and SFR is similar.
+We also demonstrate the influence of estimation techniques of stellar mass and SFR on the clustering measurements. } {}

 \keywords{large-scale structure of Universe -- galaxies: statistics -- galaxies: evolution -- infrared: galaxies -- cosmology: observations}

 \titlerunning{Mid-infrared properties as tracers of galaxy environment in GAMA} \authorrunning{U. Sureshkumar et al.}